 reported significant recovery from a

-intercarpal and radiocarpal joints in flexion and extension.
+unique treatment regimen employing manipulation of the intercarpal and radiocarpal joints in flexion and extension.

 Despite this variability in outcome, it is generally ac-